Intro

 Value Proposition Canvas

-To facilitate the ideation process, we made a value proposition canvas where we can balance the business vision and how it can help with the user's problems and gains.
+To facilitate the ideation process, it was made a value proposition canvas where we can balance the business vision and how it can help with the user's problems and gains.

 Dot Voting: